938 related texts · 25 related myths · Page 2 of 20

 That feeling is at the heart of the story of Sodom and Gomorrah.
-We all know the story: wickedness, fire, brimstone.
+The familiar story is this: wickedness, fire, brimstone.
 But what about the sheer, physical devastation?
-How did it actu...
+How did it...

 Jubilees, considered deuterocanonical (meaning it's included in some versions of the Bible but not others), gives us some incredible detail about Abraham's life, filling in gaps an...

 Sometimes, looking to other texts can give us a fuller picture.
-Take, for example, this passage from the Book of Jasher.
+This passage from the Book of Jasher.
 It begins with a rumble of war.
-Chedorlaomer, king of Elam,...
+Chedorlaomer, king of Elam, rallies his allies...

 Remember, this is an ancient Hebrew text, not considered canon, but full of fascinating stories filling in gaps in the biblical narrative.
 Our story picks up with Jacob and his son...